FomTarro/VTS-Sharp/README.md

 In order to afford the most flexibility (and to be as decoupled from Unity as possible), the underlying components of the [`VTSPlugin`](#interface-ivtsplugin) are all defined as interfaces.
 This allows you to swap out the built-in implementations with more robust or platform-compliant ones.
 By default, the `MyFirstPlugin` class features working implementations of all needed components, but if you want, you can pass in your own implementations via the [`Initialize`](#void-initialize) method.

 ### Asynchronous Design
 Because the VTube Studio API is websocket-based, all calls to it are inherently asynchronous.
-Therefore, this library follows a callback-based design pattern.
+As of version 2.1.0, there are now two design patterns included in this library.
+You can use the one that suits your perferences and needs the best!

+This library also supports the [VTube Studio Event Subscription API](https://github.com/DenchiSoft/VTubeStudio/blob/master/Events/README.md).
+With this feature, you can subscribe to various events to make sure your plugin gets a message when something happens in VTube Studio.
+Event Subscription follows a similar asynchronous design pattern.

+### Callback-based Design Pattern
+The initial implementation of this library revolves around callbacks to achieve asynchronous results.

+#### API Calls
 Take, for example, the following method signature, found in the [`VTSPlugin`](#interface-ivtsplugin) class:

 ```